vercel/terraform-provider-vercel/docs/data-sources/access_group.md

 subcategory: ""
 description: |-
   Provides information about an existing Access Group.
+  For more detailed information, please see the Vercel documentation https://vercel.com/docs/accounts/team-members-and-roles/access-groups.
 ---

 # vercel_access_group (Data Source)

 Provides information about an existing Access Group.

+For more detailed information, please see the [Vercel documentation](https://vercel.com/docs/accounts/team-members-and-roles/access-groups).